UK / England Air Travel – Arrival

 - Poisons, such as insecticides, weed killers, arsenic, and cyanide.

-- Radioactive material, oxidising materials, and organic peroxides such as bleaches and fibreglass repair kits.
+- Radioactive material, oxidizing materials, and organic peroxides such as bleaches and fiberglass repair kits.

 - Firearms and explosives.
 Handguns, automatic weapons, munitions, ammunitions including blank cartridges, pistol caps, fireworks, flares, smoke canisters, and crackers.